Tuesday, July 12, 2011

 But it seems

-I have gone too far with time
+I have gone too far with the time

 Waiting for that patrician whore